AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/integrate_fpa_sdk_okhttp.md

 ### Considerations

 - If the app is switched to the background, you need to keep it alive.
-- You can set the SDK log file path using the `fpaProxyServiceConfig.builder` (LogFile) method.
+- You can set the SDK log file path using the `fpaProxyServiceConfig.builder` method.

 <a id="generate-token"></a>